-- A condensed timetable and small class sizes allows for a rare and personalised HE experience with exceptional support for 'non-traditional' students, including examination support and a range of resources available both on-campus and through our DLE - 2.
+- A condensed timetable and small class sizes allows for a personalised HE experience and exceptional support for 'non-traditional' students, including examination support and a range of resources available both on-campus and through our DLE - 2.
 An innovative teaching and learning strategy that provides for flexibility and student-led learning - 3.
-Excellent resources e.g. access to a range of online legal databases and law journals through the University of Plymouth portal - Inclusion of Foundations of Legal Knowledge (FLKs) aids professional progression and keeps the Solicitors Qualifying Examination (SQE) in mind, and 'minor' modules in Criminology and Criminal Justice allow for a broad curriculum
+Excellent resources e.g. access to a range of online legal databases and law journals through the University of Plymouth portal - 4.
+Inclusion of Foundations of Legal Knowledge (FLKs) aids professional progression and keeps the Solicitors Qualifying Examination (SQE) in mind, and 'minor' modules in Business allow for a broad curriculum - 5.
+Taught by a mix of legal professionals and academics

-- 5. Taught by a mix of legal professionals and academics - 6.
-Close links with the Law Team at the University of Plymouth and the inclusion of 'taster days' at the University campus to aid students' progression - 7.
+- 6. Close links with the Law Team at the University of Plymouth and the inclusion of 'taster days' at the University campus to aid students' progression - 7.
 Some of our graduates have, in the past, applied to the Chartered Institute of Legal Executives for exemption from the Level 3 Professional Diploma in Law (Law and Practice).
-This can provide an alternative route into the legal profession.
-Students should note that this exemption is not automatic. - 8.
-Work Based Learning is embedded within the programme; students are supported by Module Leaders and the Work Placement Coordinator to obtain Work Placements and develop employability skills utilising excellent links with the legal profession.
+This can provide an alternative route into the legal profession, but students should note that this exemption is not automatic. - 8.
+Work Based Learning is embedded within the programme; students are supported by Module Leaders and the Work Placement Coordinator to obtain Work Placements and develop employability skills.